-- Building positive interactions; this is not gold digging, as the saying goes, iron sharpens iron and gold begets gold.
-People with a mentality of abundance make valuable human relationships that gear towards the attainment of their goals.
+- Building positive interactions; this is not gold digging, as the saying goes, “iron sharpens iron and gold begets gold”.
+People with an abundance mentality make valuable human relationships that gear towards the attainment of their goals.

 - Deal with situations rather the give into situations; they tend to tackle situations rather than play victim to circumstances.
 They face challenges and feel comfortable with productive competitions.

 When you have an abundant mindset, you begin to take conscious efforts towards achieving way more than limits can make possible.
 This way you are never left to manage amidst scarce resources.